-He is also a member of the Bretton Woods Committee, a member of the Market Monitoring Group of the Institute of International Finance, a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).
+He is also an independent director of MEMX, the Members Exchange and a member of the Market Monitoring Group of the Institute of International Finance.
+He is a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).

 Stefan M. Gavell

-Stefan Gavell is Executive Vice President and Global Head of Regulatory, Industry and Government Affairs for State Street Corporation with responsibility for global regulatory, industry and government relations.
-In this position, he is responsible for representing State Street with regulators, legislators and other policymakers worldwide.
+Stefan Gavell was previously Executive Vice President and Global Head of Regulatory, Industry and Government Affairs for State Street Corporation with responsibility for global regulatory, industry and government relations.
+In this position, he was responsible for representing State Street with regulators, legislators and other policymakers worldwide.

 Mr. Gavell has supported and been actively involved in the Program on International Financial Systems as a speaker and moderator for more than 10 years.

-Mr. Gavell has deep experience in financial markets, market regulation and governance as a result of his close to 40 year career and has held numerous positions at State Street, including as Treasurer, acting CFO, and Head of International Global Markets, and has held expatriate assignments in Hong Kong, Japan, the UK and France.
-He currently holds positions as President of State Street International Holdings, and on the Board of State Street Global Markets, LLC.
-He currently serves or has served on served on numerous governance committees including management, financial policy, asset and liability, compliance and conduct, and numerous bank, investment management, and securities subsidiary boards.
+Mr. Gavell has deep experience in financial markets, market regulation and governance as a result of his close to 40 year career and held numerous positions at State Street, including as Treasurer, acting CFO, and Head of International Global Markets, and held expatriate assignments in Hong Kong, Japan, the UK and France.
+He previously held positions as President of State Street International Holdings, and on the Board of State Street Global Markets, LLC.
+He served on served on numerous governance committees including management, financial policy, asset and liability, compliance and conduct, and numerous bank, investment management, and securities subsidiary boards.

 He joined State Street in 1990 as General Manager in Japan.